Assignment Manhunt

-Assignment Manhunt is an American television dramatic anthology series that was broadcast on NBC from July 14, 1951, to September 1, 1951, and from July 5, 1952, to August 23, 1952, as the summer replacement for Your Hit Parade.
+Assignment Manhunt is an American television dramatic anthology series that was broadcast on NBC from July 14, 1951, to September 1, 1951, and from July 5, 1952, to August 23, 1952, serving as the summer replacement for Your Hit Parade.

 Overview

 Episodes of Assignment Manhunt were adapted from stories of adventure and suspense that had been used in books, films, or magazines.
 Actors who appeared on the program included Roger De Koven, Paul Langton, Rod Steiger, Gerald S. O'Loughlin, Lonny Chapman, Peggy McCay, Jeff Morrow, Martin Brooks, and Amzie Strickland.